tensorleap/leap-cli/pkg/tensorleapapi/docs/Job.md

 ### NewJob

-`func NewJob(projectId string, cid string, createdBy string, type_ JobTypeEnum, status JobStatus, createdAt time.Time, updatedAt time.Time, teamId string, ) *Job`
+`func NewJob(projectId string, cid string, createdBy string, type_ JobType, status JobStatus, createdAt time.Time, updatedAt time.Time, teamId string, ) *Job`

 NewJob instantiates a new Job object
 This constructor will assign default values to properties that have it defined,